 Sharing the Folders with Users who are not Microsoft 365 Users

-You can share the folders with users who are not Microsoft 365 users (for example, to a .gmail email address).
-These users will still be able to access the folders, open documents but there may be a slightly difference experience to when the user has a full Microsoft 365 account.
+You can share the folders with users who are not Microsoft 365 users (for example, to a Gmail address).
+These users will still be able to access the folders and open documents but there may be a slightly different experience from when the user has a full Microsoft 365 account.

 Shared Folders and Sending Individual Documents (with the Share button)

-When the OneDrive folder is shared, sending an individual document (with the Share function) will still notify that person that a new document has been sent.
-Refer to Sharing Documents via OneDrive.
+When the OneDrive folder is shared, sending an individual document (using the Share function to send Attachments via Collaborate) will still notify that person that a new document has been sent.
+Refer to Sharing Documents via Collaborate.

 Sharing the OneDrive Folder with the Client